5 Steps to Treating Oestrogen Dominance

 There are many natural medicines that can be used to improve liver function.
 The simplest way is to have some lemon juice in water first thing in the morning.
 Anything bitter tends to stimulate the liver function.

 Several herbal medicines are available to stimulate liver function.
-The best three are St Marie's Thistle, Dandelion and Globe Artichoke.
-Happy Liver contains these 3 valuable herbal medicines.
+The best three are St Mary's Thistle, Dandelion and Globe Artichoke.

 Apart from increasing natural fibre in the diet, beneficial microbes are very important for overall gut health and hormone breakdown.
 Live cultures from fermented foods, kefir, kombucha and rejuvelac are invaluable to restore healthy digestive function and improve hormone excretion.
 These are all suggested in our 8-Week Program.

 Part of the key to clearing oestrogen is via the liver and digestion.
-Happy DIM is specifically formulated to assist the body in this area utilising Di-Indol-Methane (DIM), calcium d-glutarate and broccoli extract which have been shown to clear excessive oestrogen from the body.
+Happy DIM is specifically formulated to assist the body in this area through green compounds naturally high in Di-Indol-Methane (DIM), calcium D glucarate and a bioavailable DIM which has been shown to clear excessive oestrogen from the body.

 If you can understand the mechanisms why you feel the way you do, then it’s very powerful to be able to take back control of your health naturally, without the use of drugs.
 Balancing oestrogen dominance is also particularly important to avoid a difficult menopause because if you have been oestrogen dominant for many years, then there is a massive shift and your body will not produce any oestrogen at all.
 Getting the hormone control centre into balance before menopause will help you to manage this stage of life much more successfully.